SUI-Components/sui/packages/sui-mock/README.md

 export const getUserHandler = rest.get(`${apiUrl}/user`, responseResolver)
 ```

-Then, we export a list of handlers
+Then, we export the list of handlers

 ```js
 // ./mocks/handlers.js